We often hear about vitamin A and visual health, and immediately think about carrots. But there’s a lot more about vitamin A we usually don’t know.

 People usually don’t understand what a carotenoid is and how it relates to vitamin A. And even if you do, did you know about the role they have in reducing prostate cancer risk?

 In this article, we’re exploring carotenoids, a type of molecule with impressive health potential.
+Then, we discuss the role carotenoids play in lowering the risk of prostate cancer.

 What are Carotenoids?